Texas Incorporation Services

 What are the costs involved in forming a Texas LLC?

 Do I need to reserve a name before I can incorporate in Texas?

 No, Texas doesn’t require name reservations.
-However, when starting a business in Texas, you will need a unique name.
-You can perform a free business name search online to find one.
+However, when free business name search online to find one.

 How long will it take to get my Texas incorporation or Texas LLC processed?

 The Texas Secretary of State will take about 3-5 business days to process your Texas Certificate of Formation, unless you pay an extra $25 and then they will process in 1 business day.